South Florida Heroes 6k

 Coconut Creek, FL

-A unique 6k run/walk with Accuchip Timing.
+A unique 6k run/walk presented by Medivance Billing Service with Accuchip Timing.
 Awards presented to top three male and female overall and age group winners.
-Award ceremony will be followed by a free raffle with great prizes, activities, food for the whole family and live music.
+Award ceremony will be followed by a free raffle with great prizes, activities, food for the whole family and DJ.
+Create a team to join our TEAM CHALLENGE during the registration process and the largest will win a prize for the whole team!

 Motivation for the Event